Srivaths-P/Dockerless-Online-Judge/README.md

     You can generate secure keys with the command: `python3 -c 'import secrets; print(secrets.token_hex(32))'`

 5.  **Set up the Database:**
     This project uses Alembic for database migrations.
 Run the following command to create and initialize the `judge.db` file.
+This is a mandatory step.
     ```bash
     alembic upgrade head
     ```